She Works Hard For The Money

 Today is a really big day, and one I will remember fondly for a really long time.
 Kiddo broke out her personal Greenlight, the smart debit card for kids (that I load her weekly allowance on courtesy of the “set it and forget it” type feature,) and took me on an after school mom/daughter date for macarons.
 There was something about watching her exercise such grace and independence as she sauntered up to the counter, handling the transaction all by herself.
 She carefully ordered some treats for both of us and paid using her savings which made me even more proud.
-She knew exactly what to do, and was careful to leave an proper tip for our service.
-Each and ever day I marvel at her kindness and I love how big her beautiful heart is, but it is on days like today that I truly appreciate these little milestones.
+She knew exactly what to do, and was careful to leave a proper tip for our service.
+Each and every day I marvel at her kindness and I love how big her beautiful heart is, but it is on days like today that I truly appreciate these little milestones.

 It’s never too early to learn the importance of saving.
 By letting Kiddo have her own debit card, she will learn how to become financially responsible while I get to “regulate,” and keep tabs on how she’s spending her funds.
-Right from my phone!
+Right on my phone!

 Gaining financial freedom was something that has interested her for as long as I can remember.
 Since she was a little girl, she would take those fake plastic credit cards from mailers and stick them in her play purse.
 She was a pro at playing make-believe store, and would go as far to practice her signature on tiny pieces of paper she called receipts.
 Having her own debit card naturally seemed like the next step in teaching her how to set up healthy financial goals and expectations.